-Chief Justice John Roberts slams Trump’s call to impeach a federal judge
+US Chief Justice John Roberts slams Trump’s call to impeach a federal judge

 Congress does indeed have the power to impeach federal judges, though such instances are rare.

-The last federal judge to be impeached was G Thomas Porteous who served in the eastern district of Louisiana: He was accused of accepting bribes and issuing false statements, leading to his removal from office in 2010.
+The last federal judge to be impeached was G Thomas Porteous, who served in the eastern district of Louisiana: He was accused of accepting bribes and issuing false statements, leading to his removal from office in 2010.

 This is not the first time Trump has made such a threat, though.
 In November 2023, for instance, as he faced a civil investigation into alleged fraud at the Trump Organization, Trump called for the impeachment of both the judge in the case and the lead prosecutor.